m-ld/m-ld-website/src/topics/live-and-sharable.md

 efficiency and cost.
 However, there are some other peculiar properties that stand out:

-1. The 'truth' is on the far right; but the data is being *used* throughout, with particular value being realised on the far left.
+1. The 'truth' is on the far right-hand side; but the data is being *used* throughout, with particular value being realised on the left.
 1. The software application is responsible for both distributing the data and for operating on it.
 1. Every encoding syntax is specific to a technology, and does not expose the